Emery Bresnick (Cell and Regenerative Biology/Medicine)

 Jing Zhang (Oncology)

-Jing Zhang (Co-Director) is an expert on Ras signaling in hematopoiesis and leukemogenesis.
-Dr. Zhang received her Ph.D. degree at the University of Pennsylvania School of Medicine in 2001, working with Dr. Michael Granato on zebra fish neural development.
-She started her career in hematology as a Postdoctoral Fellow with Dr. Harvey Lodish at the Whitehead Institute for Biomedical Research.
-Dr. Zhang joined the faculty of the McArdle Laboratory for Cancer Research at the University of Wisconsin School of Medicine and Public Health in 2007 and is currently a tenured Associate Professor of Oncology.
-She has received multiple awards including Postdoctoral Fellow and Scholar awards from Leukemia and Lymphoma Society, Howard Temin award from National Cancer Institute, Scholar award from American Society for Hematology, and V Scholar award from V Foundation for Cancer Research.
-At the University of Wisconsin School of Medicine and Public Health, Dr. Zhang leads a multidisciplinary research program and collaborates with many principle investigators from basic science and clinical departments to study the molecular, cellular, and signaling mechanisms of leukemia and develop innovative therapeutics to treat these malignancies.
+Jing Zhang (Co-Director) is an expert on cell signaling in hematopoiesis and leukemogenesis.
+Dr. Zhang received her Ph.D. degree at the University of Pennsylvania School of Medicine in 2001, working with Dr. Michael Granato on zebrafish neural development.
+Dr Zhang started her career in hematology as a Postdoctoral Fellow with Dr. Harvey Lodish at the Whitehead Institute for Biomedical Research.
+Dr. Zhang joined the faculty of the McArdle Laboratory for Cancer Research at UW-Madison School of Medicine and Public Health in 2007 and is a tenured Associate Professor of Oncology.
+She has received multiple awards including Postdoctoral Fellow and Scholar awards from Leukemia and Lymphoma Society, Howard Temin award from National Cancer Institute, ASH Scholar award, and V Scholar award from V Foundation for Cancer Research.
+At UW-Madison, Dr. Zhang leads a cutting-edge multidisciplinary research program and collaborates with many principle investigators from basic science and clinical departments to study the molecular, cellular, and signaling mechanisms of leukemia and develop innovative therapeutics to treat these malignancies.

 Dr. Bresnick’s and Dr. Zhang’s research programs aim to generate novel discoveries that can be translated into strategies to improve the diagnosis and treatment of blood diseases.
-The leadership of the Blood Research Program has considerable interest in personalized/precision medicine.
-Strategic efforts are underway to innovate new personalized/precision medicine applications in the context of blood diseases.
+The leadership of the Blood Research Program has considerable interest in personalized/precision medicine and strategic efforts are underway to innovate new personalized/precision medicine applications in the context of blood diseases.